Equality, Diversity and Inclusion

 Decolonising the University

-Long a site dedicated to the pursuit of progressive thinking and social justice, Warwick Law School maintains its commitment to dismantling structural racism within the tertiary sector and to nurturing a similar sensibility among our students and staff.
+Since its start, WLS has been dedicated to the pursuit of progressive thinking and social justice.
+WLS remains committed to dismantling racism within higher education and promoting these ideals among our students and staff.
 We encourage our students to engage with the production and study of law as a contested practice.
-As part of the School's committment to Decolonising the University we commit to renewing our curriculum and practices, targeting different forms of coloniality that pervade the curriculum.
+As part of the School's commitment to Decolonising the University we commit to renewing our curriculum and practices, targeting different forms of coloniality that pervade the curriculum.

 Encouraging Diversity in Student Careers Support